Home Programme » Programme features

 The course will start on Sunday evening by informal get-together party.
 Then on Monday bus transport to BIOCEV research centre will be provided and full day will be spent there with minisymposium on biophysical techniques and their practical aspects, including demos and discussions, so these introductory lectures for the different methodologies will be followed by their experimental aspects explanations.
 The practical aspects will be covered in a mixture of hands-on exercises and demonstrations.
 This will take place in laboratories of Centre of Molecular Structure, BIOCEV, alternating with review and discussion of experimental strategies in the seminar room, rotating small groups of students among different techniques.
 We will review the basic operation of the instruments, choice of buffers, and detection systems, and experimental design dependent on the system under study.
 For AUC, assembling the AUC cells and operating the XLA/I will be discussed in detail at the Faculty of Science, Charles University within the next part of the course.

-Transportation to BIOCEV for workshop participants and tutors will be provided on the second day while their accommodation is located near the Faculty of Science, Charles University which is conveniently close to the Prague city center.
-On Tuesday evening a poster session with wine and cheese will be organized at the Faculty premises, on Thursday evening all participants and tutors will be invited for course dinner in the Old Prague.
+Transportation to BIOCEV for workshop participants and tutors will be provided on Monday while their accommodation is located near the Faculty of Science, Charles University which is conveniently close to the Prague city center.
+On Monday evening a poster session with reception dinner will be organized at BIOCEV, on Tuesday, Wednesday and Thursday evening all participants and tutors will be invited for a dinner in the Old Prague and/or good restaurants near the Faculty and hotel.

 The practical course will include: